 Google Drive is a good place to organize your child’s college admissions process.
 Drive allows you to share files (such as personal statement drafts) and update the admissions spreadsheet together as you go.
 In addition, Google Calendar allows you to create alerts to remind you and your child about upcoming deadlines and standardized test dates.

 Additionally, most colleges and universities use the Common Application, which simplifies the admissions process tremendously.
-The Common Application allows your student to fill out a single application for a number of colleges to which he or she is applying.
+The Common Application allows your student to fill out a single application for multiple colleges all at once.
 However, be aware that some colleges don’t use the Common App, and many have additional essays or questions your student will need to answer.

-Things you will want to explore and ask about on your college tour about are academics, student housing (whether it is guaranteed, and if so, for how many years), financial aid, resources available to students, and student life in general.
-Be sure to talk to students and ask them about their experiences at the school.
+Things you will want to ask about on your college tour about are academics, student housing (whether it is guaranteed, and if so, for how many years), financial aid, resources available to students, and student life in general.
+Be sure to talk to students and ask them about their experiences on campus.

 In addition, check in with your student to see how he or she is feeling about each school as you visit.
-There’s a chance your child might have second thoughts about applying after visiting a school.
-Use these changes of mind as opportunities to discuss what your child is looking for in his or her college experience, and to adjust the college list if necessary.
+There’s a chance your child might have second thoughts about applying after the trip.
+Use these changes of mind as opportunities to discuss what your child is looking for specifically, and adjust the college list if necessary.

 It would be useful to sit down with your child and talk about his or her experiences in life, and come up with a few different ideas about what to write about.
 After this brainstorming process, your student can take a few passes at writing before finding the right topic.
 Give your child feedback as he or she writes drafts of the statement and perfects it.

 Remember that a good personal statement is free of cliches and predictable topics, self-aware, and well-written.
 As with the rest of the application, the final product should be looked over a few times to make sure it is free of errors.